Domestic Applicants - Any of the following

 - Relevant work experience or qualification that indicates likely success of course completion I.e. (Certificate IV or higher in an Engineering related area); or

 - Recent secondary education with completion of Year 12 and Year 12 English, and Specialist Mathematics or Mathematical Methods or General Mathematics or equivalent.

-International Applicants will have completed Year 12 (or equivalent) with a Sound Achievement in Maths.
+- Will have completed Year 12 (or equivalent) with a Sound Achievement in Maths (or equivalent).

-- Applicants without Mathematics A are strongly advised to complete a 20 hours intensive Maths Workshop with TAFE Queensland one week prior to the commencement of semester.
+Applicants who do not meet the Mathematics requirements will be interviewed and may be asked to complete a 20 hours intensive Maths Workshop with TAFE Queensland one week prior to the commencement of semester.

 English Language Proficiency Standards:

 - PTE: 50 (min 50 each skill)

 - IELTS: 6.0 (Writing 6.0, all other skills no less than 5.5)

 - TOEFL iBT: 60 (13 reading, 12 listening, 18 speaking, 23 writing)